RBC Training Ground

 Canada’s largest financial institution has become a leader in developing the next generation of Olympians, most notably with the launch of RBC Training Ground in 2016.

-RBC, CBC, the Canadian Olympic Committee, and Canadian Olympic Foundation partnered up in 2016 to launch RBC Training Ground – a series of regional combine events designed to help partnering sports uncover athletes with Olympic potential.
+RBC, the Canadian Olympic Committee, and Canadian Olympic Foundation partnered up in 2016 to launch RBC Training Ground – a series of regional combine events designed to help partnering sports uncover athletes with Olympic potential.
 At RBC Training Ground events, athletes between the ages of 14 and 25 are tested in speed, strength, power and endurance by National Sport Organizations and the Canadian Olympic Paralympic Sport Institute Network.
 Results are then compared against high-performance benchmarks, with (up to) the top 30 athletes receiving funding and support needed to pursue their Olympic aspirations.

-Over the first four years of the RBC Training Ground Program, over 7,400 athletes have been tested across Canada.
-Of these athletes, 800 of them were identified as high potential and invited for further testing with our National Sport Organization partners.
+Over the first five years of the RBC Training Ground Program, over 8500 athletes have been tested across Canada.
+Of these athletes, 1000 of them were identified as high potential and invited for further testing with our National Sport Organization partners.